circlefin/circle-ecosystem/README.md

 audience:                 # Required.
 The intended audience(s) of the app.
   - Consumers
   - Businesses
-blockchain:               # Required.
+blockchain: [List]        # Required.
 List of all applicable blockchains that the app supports.
   - Ethereum
   - Polygon
   - Solana